pulsar-edit/.github/PRIVACY_POLICY.md

 ### How do I have this Information Deleted

-To request removal of the above details feel free to contact the Pulsar Core Admin Team, through any of the [supported methods](https://pulsar-edit.dev/community.html).
+To request removal of the above details feel free to contact the Pulsar Core Admin Team, for quicker response times, contact use through the [Pulsar Discord](https://discord.gg/7aEbB9dGRT).
-But the recommended method would be to contact @Admins on the [Pulsar Discord](https://discord.gg/7aEbB9dGRT) or via email to admin@pulsar-edit.dev
+Or you can contact us through any of the [supported methods](https://pulsar-edit.dev/community.html), or even via email to admin@pulsar-edit.dev

 ### TLDR

-* Creating a Pulsar User Account provides Pulsar with your GitHub name, GitHub Gravatar URL, and GitHub `node_id`.
+* Creating a Pulsar User Account provides Pulsar-Edit with your GitHub name, GitHub Gravatar URL, and GitHub `node_id`.
 * This information is kept until you request deletion or there is a built in way to delete your Pulsar User Account.
 * The only people who can access this information is the Pulsar Core Admin Team.
 * This information is purely there to help you use the Pulsar Backend to publish, delete, star, or otherwise interact with Packaages.